-Neil Allison champions usability and user-centred design at the University of Edinburgh through his work with the University Website Programme.
-He is an active member of the Scottish chapter of the UX Professionals Association.He believes everyone has responsibility for the user experience, and as a highly experienced trainer and educator, works to give colleagues the skills and confidence to conduct their own research and inform their work.
+He believes everyone has responsibility for the user experience, and as a highly experienced trainer and educator, works to give colleagues the skills and confidence to conduct their own research and inform their work.

 Linkedin profile: Neil Allison

-Follow Neil on Twitter @usabilityedNeil works for the University Website Programme at the University of Edinburgh.
-His key responsibilities are web strategy, user research and staff training.
+Neil is UX Manager for the University Website Programme at the University of Edinburgh.
+His main areas of interest are digital strategy, user experience, information architecture and web management community development.

-One refinement to the content management system in early 2010 is conservatively estimated to be saving the University £50,000 per year (with the true figure is more likely to be closer to double this).
+One refinement alone to the content management system in early 2010 is conservatively estimated to be saving the University £50,000 per year (with the true figure is more likely to be closer to double this).

 A case study of this project was published as part of Jakob Nielsen’s Usability Return on Investment report (4th edition).

-One refinement to the content management system in early 2010 is conservatively estimated to be saving the University £50,000 per year (with the true figure is more likely to be closer to double this).
+One refinement alone to the content management system in early 2010 is conservatively estimated to be saving the University £50,000 per year (with the true figure is more likely to be closer to double this).

 A case study of this project was published as part of Jakob Nielsen’s Usability Return on Investment report (4th edition).